Jan Strappa Figueroa

-Yanela Strappa graduated as an Information Systems Engineer from UTN, Facultad Regional Mendoza.
+Jan Strappa graduated as an Information Systems Engineer from UTN, Facultad Regional Mendoza.
 They joined DHARMa lab in 2013, while still an undergraduate during their last year of study, with a FONCyT scholarship; and later as a research assistant with a BINID scholarship, taking part in research on algorithms for learning context-specific probabilistic graphical models.
 They are currently pursuing a Ph.D. with a CONICET Doctoral Fellowship since April 2015.
-From 2016 to present, they have been enrolled in the doctoral program Doctorado en Ciencias Informáticas of Universidad Nacional de San Juan.
+From 2017 to present, they have been enrolled in the doctoral program Doctorado en Ciencias de la Computación of Universidad Nacional de San Luis.
 Their research interests include statistics, graphical models, search and optimization, metaheuristics, and evolutionary computation.

 During 2017, in parallel to their dedication to research for their thesis, they have collaborated on three works.
 One of them, titled “Blankets Joint Posterior Score for Learning Markov Network Structures”, co-authored with Dr. Schlüter, Dr. Bromberg, and Dr. Diego Milone, has been accepted and published by the International Journal of Approximate Reasoning.
-Another article, “Capturing Contextual Independencies by Growing and Shrinking Multiple Undirected Graphs”, co-authored with Dr. Edera and Dr. Bromberg, which had previously been rejected by the Journal of Machine Learning Research with an invitation to resubmit, is currently under revision for resubmission.
-Lastly, they are preparing a manuscript for an international conference in 2018 with the aim of later expanding the work for publication in an international journal.
+Another journal article, “Capturing Contextual Independencies by Growing and Shrinking Multiple Undirected Graphs”, co-authored with Dr. Edera and Dr. Bromberg, is currently under revision.
+Lastly, they are preparing a manuscript with Facundo Bromberg for an international journal.

 Graduate courses attended (courses’ names are an approximate translation from Spanish):